PeterJanssen/Skinet/README.md

 ### Basket-summary

 - When not logged in the user is not redirected to the login page when clicking on the checkout button

+### SwaggerUI

+- POST /api/orders bug in SwaggerUI locks the browser if endpoint is opened in SwaggerUI because of the wrong return type

 ## Contributions